HarveyBurton96/battleships/README.md

     ![Login screenshot](assets/images/loggin%20options.png)

-    - If the user chooses the loh in option then text is displayed to let the user know that their username and password are case sestitive.
+    - If the user chooses the loh in option then text is displayed to let the user know that their username and password are case sensitive.